Positive for COVID-19? Get treatment, right away.

 - Telehealth is available for individuals 18 or older living in Massachusetts.
 Learn more at mass.gov/CovidTelehealth.
 This is a quick and easy way to see if Paxlovid is right for you.
 If it is, we’ll arrange for you to pick it up at your local pharmacy or ship it with free overnight delivery.

-- Anti-SARS-CoV2 monoclonal antibodies and oral antivirals are available through state-funded sites across the Commonwealth.
-Click here to find a location near you.
-You can also access a state-funded treatment site by calling 508-213-1380.
+- An FDA-approved antiviral IV therapy and oral antivirals are available through state-sponsored sites across the Commonwealth.
+Find a location near you on our website.
+You can also access a state-sponsored treatment site by calling 508-213-1380.
 The call line hours of operation are Monday through Saturday from 8am to 6pm.

 - You may qualify for our in-home treatment program.
 Visit mass.gov/InHomeCovidTreatments to learn more about eligibility.